Use parallel mode to fan-in and fan-out your step dependencies

 - Step3 and Step4 fan in to the final step, Step5 (integration tests)

-- A build step that builds the cloned source code into a Docker image
+- Builds the cloned source code into a Docker image through a build step.

-- Runs unit tests according to their respective @Tags
+- Run unit tests according to their respective @Tags

-- Uses the image built in the second step as a Service container
+- Use the image built in the second step as a service container